-Risk No 3 Welfare Reform n A2 Vulnerability Trigger Consequence Risk Owner The government has pledged to make substantial savings from the overall welfare bill.
+Risk No 3 Welfare Reform n A2 1 Vulnerability Trigger Consequence Risk Owner savings from the overall welfare bill.
 This will eform changes have a al effect on the Council and y Tenants no longer able to afford current/new tenancies.
 Increase in evictions and homelessness Increased costs of temporary accommodation Unable to secure similar level of income due to payment defaults Increase in rent arrears Public dissatisfaction Criticism of the Council for not mitigating the effects for residents.
-Alan Hall Existing Controls /actions to address risk Effectivenes controls/act Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Joint Benefits and Housing working group established.
+Alan Hall Existing Controls /actions to address risk Effectivenes controls/acti Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Joint Benefits and Housing working group established.
 Mitigation action plan developed.
-Two thirds of the actions have been implemented and the remaining actions are in abeyance pending Government announcements on Universal Credit.
-Working Group to continue and amend mitigation action plan as necessary.
+Two thirds of the activate been implement the remaining action abeyance pending Government annout on Universal Credit ented and ns are in ncements Working Group to continue and amend mitigation action plan as necessary.
 Alan Hall A smooth implementation of welfare reforms.
 Minimise number and cost of redundancies.
 Monthly Start date for full version of universal credit still unclear.

-Risk No 4 Finance Income e A1 Tuicungu O - m Diele Ourreen Vulnerability Trigger Consequence Risk Owner significant changes in the responsibilities and financing.
-District Councils are likely to suffer large reductions in grant income and New Homes Bonus. income du services, secure required level of ue to reduced demand for changes in legislation or hange in funding ms. Staffing and s Increase Cou Increase in ch Greater use of achieved ivings not Bob Palmer Existing Controls /actions to address risk Effectivenes controls/acti Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Monitoring of key income streams and NDR tax base.
+Risk No 4 Finance Income Vulnerability e A1 Trigger Consequence Risk Owner The Government are consulting changes in responsibilities and ficuncils are likely to suffer large income and New Homes Bonus.
+A large number of rating appeals received and the outcome of the Welfare reform may require substance to calculation and administration likely reduction in funding received.
+The medium term financial strate substantial net CSB reductions of nancing.
+District reductions in grant have been se is uncertain.
+Stantial change to n of benefits with a sed.
+Unable to income du services, secure required level of ue to reduced demand for changes in legislation or hange in funding ms. Council unable Staffing and sometimes Increase Council Increase in check Greater use contactive vings not Bob Palmer Existing Controls /actions to address risk Effectivenes controls/acti Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Monitoring of key income streams and NDR tax base.
 Savings opportunities pursued through service reviews and corporate restructure.
-Effective to date as have been achiever meet the financial ta by Members. d that Update Medium Term Financial Strategy as announcements are made on changes to central funding and welfare.
+Effective to date as have been achieved meet the financial to by Members. d that Update Medium Term Financial Strategy as announcements are made on changes to central funding and welfare.
 Continue to pursue opportunities to reduce net spending.
 Bob Palmer Savings targets achieved with net expenditure reductions over the medium term as part of a structured plan.
-Monthly Issue of revised scheme for New Homes Bonus likely late summer.
+Monthly Council 21 February for budget setting.

-Risk No 5 Economic Devel opment A2 1 Vulnerability Trigger Consequence Risk Owner mic compared to other authorities. rovide nd Unable to secure sufficient opportunities Local area and people lose out Insufficient inward investment Impact on economic vitality of area Loss of revenue Derek Macnab Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Work has commenced on an updated Economic Development Strategy.
+Risk No 5 Economic Devel opment A2 Vulnerability Trigger Consequence Risk Owner Economic development and employment is very important, particularly in the current economic climate.
+The Council needs to be able to provide opportunities for economic development and employment (especially youth employment) in the District.
+Council performs relatively poorly compared to other authorities.
+Unable to sec Local area an Insufficient in Impact on ecc Loss of reven Derek Macnab Existing Controls/actions to address risk Effectivenes controls/act Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Work has commenced on an updated Economic Development Strategy.
 Cabinet approved four new posts.
-Too early to detern effectiveness of ne management and r W Completion of Strategy and allocation of appropriate resources.
+Economic Development and Employment Policies drafted for inclusion in the Local Plan.
+Too early to determ effectiveness. nine Amend and update following consultation on Local Plan.
 Derek Macnab Growth in NDR tax base and employment opportunities.
 Council to be viewed as punching above its weight.
-Monthly March 2016.
+Monthly None